Callahan Subdivision

 The Callahan Subdivision is a CSX Transportation railroad line just northwest of Jacksonville, Florida.
 Spanning 20 miles, it runs from Baldwin north and northeast 20 miles to Callahan.
 The line primarily serves as a bypass to Jacksonville.

 Prior to 1985, the line continued from Callahan northeast to Gross and it was known as the Gross Subdivision under CSX predecessors Seaboard Air Line Railroad and Seaboard Coast Line Railroad.

 Route description

 The Callahan Subdivision begins just west of Jacksonville in Baldwin.
-At Baldwin Junction, it connects with CSX's S Line (Wildwood Subdivision) to the south and the Tampa Terminal Subdivision to the east.
+At Baldwin Junction, it connects with CSX's S Line (Wildwood Subdivision) to the south and the Jacksonville Terminal Subdivision to the east.
 It also connects with the Florida Gulf and Atlantic Railroad to the west.

 From Baldwin, the Callahan Subdivision heads northeast, passing through the communities of Bryceville and Ingle.
 It then crosses the Norfolk Southern Railway's Valdosta District in Crawford.

 The Callahan Subdivision terminates in Callahan at a junction with CSX's A Line (Nahunta Subdivision).